sqm-autorate/sqm-autorate/README.md

 - **sqm-autorate.csv**: The location to which the autorate OWD reflector stats will be written.
 By default, this file is stored in `/tmp`.
 - **sqm-speedhist.csv**: The location to which autorate speed adjustment history will be written.
 By default, this file is stored in `/tmp`.

-### Error Reporting Script

-The `/usr/lib/getstats.sh` script in this repo writes a lot of interesting information to `tmp/openwrtstats.txt`.
-You can send portions of this file with your trouble report.